Are you stuck in a cycle of destructive or unhealthy behaviour patterns? Is it difficult to make or keep healthy relationships?

 At Kollar Counselling Services, counsellor Diana Kollar can help you achieve:

-- Confidence, self- security and a deeper understanding of yourself
+- Confidence, self- security and a deep understanding and awareness of yourself

 - Valuable and meaningful relationships and friendships